-The existing local tax structure is overly dependent upon general property taxes, specifically real estate taxes.
+The existing local tax structure is overly dependent upon general property taxes, specifically real estate taxes, which are regressive to many tax payers.

-- Unfunded and inadequately funded state mandates and commitments strain local government budgets and place additional pressures on the real estate tax.
+Unfunded and inadequately funded state mandates and commitments strain local government budgets and place additional pressures on the real estate tax.
 State-initiated services and programs should be supported by state funds, not rely on local funds to supplant state dollars.
-Line of Duty benefits for First Responders is one such example. - Public demands for public services continue to increase.
+Line of Duty benefits for First Responders is one such example.

+Demands for public services continue to increase.
 These services include education, mental health, other human services programs, juvenile programs, environmental initiatives, economic development, recreation, and public safety.
-These services have both operating and capital costs and must be funded. - Local revenue collections and service demands are also influenced by variables outside the control of councils and boards of supervisors.
+These services have both operating and capital costs and must be funded.

+Local revenue collections and service demands are also influenced by variables outside the control of councils and boards of supervisors.
 These include changes in federal tax, budget, and fiscal policies; long-term economic trends; the aging of our citizens; and global events.